https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Sala, (Salacca glabrescens), salak hutan, dense clustering palm, highly valued large pear-shaped fruits with snake-like skin, Thailand, Malaysia, Arecaceae

-Salacca zalacca, Salak palm, Daleys Fruit Trees
+Salacca zalacca, Salak fruit, Daleys Fruit Trees

 Early purple orchid, (Salep dondurma), fox testicle, ground tuber in turkish ice cream "dondurma", | glucomannams, glucose + mannose | Orchidaceae